uselagoon/lagoon/docs/using_lagoon/harbor/using_harbor.md

-Harbor is used as the default package repository for Lagoon when deploying to Kubernetes infrastructure.
-Harbor provides a docker registry and a container security scanning solution provided by Clair.
+[Harbor](https://goharbor.io/) is used as the default package repository for Lagoon when deploying to Kubernetes infrastructure.
+Harbor provides a docker registry and a container security scanning solution provided by [Clair](https://coreos.com/clair/docs/latest/).

 <!-- Add a bit about how to log in to Harbor here once we integrate oidc login for Lagoon users -->

 Once logged in, the first screen is a list of all repositories your user has access to.
 Each "repository" in Harbor correlates to a project in Lagoon.
+(Documentation on how to log in to Harbor will be coming soon!)
 ![Harbor Projects Overview](projects_overview.png)